-The organizational structure of the Tug of War International Federation (TWIF) is not a complex setup.
-The central point is the Congress with administration by an executive body, the Executive Committee.
-The main activity of the Executive Committee is focused on the technical aspects of the organization of international competitions.
-Managerial aspects such as budgeting and planning however are becoming more and more important, in particular the promotion and the public relations of the sport, as well as compliance with the anti-doping requirements of the IOC.
+The organizational structure of the Tug of War International Federation (TWIF) is not a complex set-up.
+The central point is the Congress with administration by an executive body, the Executive Committee comprising of 5 members.
+The main activity of the Executive Committee is focused on the technical aspects of the organization of international competitions and the global development of the sport.
+Managerial aspects such as budgeting and planning however are becoming more and more important, in particular the promotion and the public relations of the sport, as well as compliance with the anti-doping requirements of the WADA and the IOC.

-TWIF CONGRESS
+TWIF Congress

 TWIF is an assembly of national Tug of War Associations.
 The highest authority in the TWIF therefore is the Annual Congress.
-TWIF Congress is the meeting of all affiliated members associations of TWIF.
-The TWIF Congress elects the TWIF Executive Committee.
+TWIF Congress is the meeting of all affiliated members associations of TWIF in good standing.
+The TWIF Congress elects the TWIF Executive Committee and ratifies the appointment of Commissions and Committees from time to time.